YYanin/unified-shell/AI_Interaction_ShellBuild_Past.md

 - Proper memory cleanup on exit

 ### Compliance with Agent Constraints
-✅ No unnecessary .md or .txt files created (only updated existing README.md) ✅ Documented conversation in AI_Interaction_ShellBuild.md (this file)
+DONE No unnecessary .md or .txt files created (only updated existing README.md) DONE Documented conversation in AI_Interaction_ShellBuild.md (this file)

 ### Future Enhancements (Roadmap)
 As documented in README.md: